Using Our Tools · Guide · Career & Growth

 How to boost your GPA

-Why GPA is stubborn (dilution effect), which credits actually move the number, when to retake vs W vs P/F, and how to check if your target is reachable.
+Calculate which credits actually move your GPA, when to retake or withdraw, and if your target is reachable.
+Free online method to plan instantly.

 Raising a GPA is mostly arithmetic, not effort.
 The math of how cumulative averages work means a 3.2 takes far more A’s to move up than a 2.5 does, and senior-year coursework has almost no leverage left compared to freshman year.
 This guide explains the dilution effect that makes GPA stubborn, which courses actually move your number, and the grade-by-semester math to hit a specific target.